-Justin Sean Myers (PhD, CUNY) is Assistant Professor of Sociology at Marist College.
+Justin Sean Myers (PhD, CUNY) is Assistant Professor of Sociology at Fresno State.

 He is currently writing a book for Rutgers University Press about this experience under the working title Beyond Access: Food Justice and Urban Agriculture in Brooklyn.
-His work has also appeared in the journals Agriculture & Human Values, Geoforum, Environmental Sociology, and the book Ten Lessons in Introductory Sociology (Oxford University Press), and will soon be appearing in Class: An Anthology (Wiley-Blackwell), Revolting New York (University of Georgia Press), and Twenty Lessons in the Sociology of Food and Agriculture (Oxford University Press).
+His work has also appeared in the journals Agriculture & Human Values, Geoforum, and Environmental Sociology, the books Ten Lessons in Introductory Sociology (Oxford University Press), Class: The Anthology (Wiley-Blackwell), and Revolting New York (University of Georgia Press), and will soon be appearing in the book Twenty Lessons in the Sociology of Food and Agriculture (Oxford University Press).